jones139/hdms/README.md

 ## Installation
 Basic installation instructions are provided [here](https://github.com/jones139/hdms/blob/master/doc/INSTALL.md).

+You can see a demonstration version of the code [here](http://catcotegb.co.uk/hdms_demo).

 ## Testing
 The testing plan (which is also a sort of tutorial on using the workflows can be